TheCbac/MICA-Desktop/GeorgeUpdates_README.md

       using sinon to spy on the twosCompToSigned function, I can use spyCall.args to get the arguments passed to the spy.

-  4) Images dissapearing when application is build - bug:
+  4) Bug - Images dissapearing when application is built.
     * I found out that we can add folders to the Resources folder of the application after it is build by going
       * into the development package.json and configuring the following: